taskcluster/taskcluster-builder/docs/install-process.md

 For best results, the `--base-dir` option should be on fast, large storage.

 The build process attempts to skip steps that need not be performed, so re-running the build process is often quite fast.
+The `--no-cache` option will destroy any cached state and start from scratch.

 # Deploy